-- 5.3.1 Procedure, Time Limitation and Content - (1) A protest (Sporting Code, GS 5.4) whether arising as the result of a complaint (Sporting Code, GS 5.1) or not must be made in writing, in English, and must be handed to the Meet Director, together with the protest fee of 50 Euros, within two hours of the knowledge of the grounds for protest, but no later than two hours after the official results for the particular event or round have been posted on the scoreboard, designated by the Chief Judge and approved by the Jury.
-For this purpose, the timing of the two hours will only be done during the time that the competitors in the event are required to be at the competition site.
-The protest may be presented by the Team Manager but must be signed by the competitor or Team Captain on whose behalf he acts.
-The Meet Director must give the protest to the Jury President without delay and advise the Chief Judge of its contents as soon as possible.
-A Jury meeting must be called by the Jury President at the earliest possible opportunity. - (2) For the purposes of 5.2.10(2) and 5.3.1(1), results for a particular event or round are considered official, when posted on the scoreboard referred to in 5.2.10(2) and 5.3.1(1) with the signature of the Chief Judge thereon.
-No results are considered official until countersigned by the Chief Judge. - (3) In order not to delay award ceremonies or other activities, the two hour period after the official results for a particular event have been posted may be waived by unanimous consent of all the Team Managers of teams that are entitled to submit a protest within the two hour period to be waived.
-This waiver consent will be indicated by the signature of each Team Manager on a form prepared by the Meet Director.
-The waiver will be effective at the moment all necessary signatures have been obtained, after which time no protests may be made for that event. - (4) Each protest must state the particular rule or rules about which the protest is being made. - (5) No protest may be made nor shall one be accepted by the Jury that deals with the evaluation of a jump or a score given by the Judges. - (6) A protest may be withdrawn at any time before the final vote by the Jury, in which case the protest fee will be refunded. - (7) The protest fee will be refunded if the protest is upheld.
+5.3.1 Procedure, Time Limitation and Content

+- (1) A protest (Sporting Code, GS 6.3) whether arising as the result of a complaint (GS 6.1) or not must be made in writing, in English, and must be handed to the Meet Director, together with the protest fee of 50 Euros, no later than two hours after results for the particular event or round have been posted on the official scoreboard, designated by the CJ and approved by the Jury.
+For this purpose, the timing of the two hours will only be done during the time that the competitors in the event are required to be at the competition site in a STANDBY situation or when RELEASED for more than two hours. - The protest may be presented by the Team Manager but must be signed by the competitor or Team Captain on whose behalf he acts.
+The Meet Director must give the protest to the Jury President without delay and advise the CJ of its contents as soon as possible.
+A Jury meeting must be called by the Jury President at the earliest possible opportunity. - (2) For the purposes of 5.2.10(2) and 5.3.1(1), results for a particular event or round are considered official, when posted on the scoreboard referred to in 5.2.10(2) and 5.3.1(1) with the signature of the CJ thereon.
+No results are considered official until countersigned by the CJ - 3) In order not to delay award ceremonies or other activities, the two hour period after the official results for a particular event have been posted may be waived by unanimous consent of all the Team Managers of teams that are entitled to submit a protest within the two hour period to be waived.
+This waiver consent will be indicated by the signature of each Team Manager on a form prepared by the Meet Director and will be effective at the moment all necessary signatures have been obtained, after which time no protests may be made for that event. - (4) Each protest must state the particular rule or rules about which the protest is being made. - (5) No protest may be made nor shall one be accepted by the Jury that deals with the evaluation of a jump or a score given by the Judges. - (6) A protest may be withdrawn at any time before the final vote by the Jury, in which case the protest fee will be refunded.

+(7) The protest fee will be refunded if the protest is upheld.